- Altitude Sickness: Navigating the Highs and Lows

 - Glacial traverses: Large expanses of glaciers are common on high-altitude peaks, requiring climbers to traverse them while being wary of crevasses and seracs.

-- Rock faces: At certain sections of the climb, mountaineers may come across sheer rock faces which need to be scaled using specialized climbing techniques.
+- Rock faces: At certain sections of the climb, mountaineers may come across sheer rock faces that need to be scaled using specialized climbing techniques.

 - Snow slopes: Steep, icy snow slopes require climbers to be proficient in using crampons and ice axes effectively.